 - The user joins the Peloton community and posts photos of their bike or results of milestone workouts or personal bests.
 Peloton is also able to gather data on its users, both on their workout preferences and user experience.

 - Peloton uses this data to guide its content strategy, which they push out to engage future users.
-The new users are also now a part of the Peloton community and will likely engage non-Peloton users either via word of mouth or sharing their post-workout results on social, restarting the loop.
+The new users are also now a part of the Peloton community.
+This means they will likely engage non-Peloton users either via word of mouth or sharing their post-workout results on social, restarting the loop.

 Peloton Hooked Model: